 Do you ever look at your hands and think about how they silently tell the story of your life?
 I remember when I was a child, looking at my dad’s hands, which were scarred from years of working in an auto factory (seriously, could we BE more Michigan?).
 I was curious as to how he got those scars, and why some of them never seemed to fade with time.

 The oil kept splashing and burning, but I kept working.
 I see a scar from another cooking incident – this one at home, when I decided I had to make Kraft macaroni and cheese after several drinks at a Detroit biergarten.
 Lesson learned on that one.

 I see the cuticles that I pick during times of stress, nervousness, sorrow or even boredom (so, almost constantly).
 I see the indent my wedding ring leaves.
 I insist on wearing it a half size too small, as my husband is on his third wedding ring and I refuse to let him give me the same grief I’ve given him for losing his rings over the years.

 Most of all, I see the comedy in the fact that I asked Jeff for a camera remote for Christmas so that I could take “action shots” of my food, then quickly realizing that I am the world’s worst hand model.

 Ever since I realized how quickly coconut shrimp comes together at home, and how healthy it is if you bake it, I’ve been making it several times a month.
 It is such a light and delicious meal, but makes you feel as though you’re eating at a restaurant.

 These coconut shrimp can be served with a variety of sauces – cocktail sauce, apricot preserves, hot sauce or no sauce at all.
 Here, I’ve used one of my favorite Asian condiments, sweet chili sauce (I use Mae Ploy brand).
-It’s sweet, but also has a kick of spice at the same time, and it’s addictive.
-I combined it with low fat mayo to keep things light, lime juice, and a dash of sriracha.
-Because, can’t stop won’t stop.
+It’s also the condiment for my crab rangoon pizza!

 For the Baked Coconut Shrimp: